AdobeDocs/experience-manager-cloud-service.en/help/security/jwt-credentials-deprecation-in-adobe-developer-console.md

 ## Cloud Manager APIs {#cloud-manager-apis}

-**Action**: Check back on when these can be migrated from JWT to OAuth credentials.
+**Action**: Confirm when these can be migrated from JWT to OAuth credentials.

 **Relevant AEM versions**: AEM as a Cloud Service